How Parents With PTSD Can Talk to Their Children About Their Symptoms

-Symptoms which last more than one month and are severe enough to interfere with the patient’s work or relationships is considered to be PTSD.
-Symptoms usually start within 3 months of the traumatic event, but sometimes manifest years later.
-Recovery varies from person to person, with some recovering within 6 months and others developing chronic PTSD.
+Symptoms that last more than one month and are severe enough to interfere with the patient’s work or relationships are considered to be PTSD.
+Symptoms usually start within three months of the traumatic event but sometimes manifest years later.
+Recovery varies from person to person, with some recovering within six months and others developing chronic PTSD.

 Diagnostic Criteria of PTSD

-“Fight or flight” response: Many people feel afraid after traumatic experiences.
-Their fear can trigger split second changes that the body uses to avoid or defend against danger.
-People who have PTSD may feel frightened or stressed even when they are not in danger.
+Many people feel afraid after traumatic experiences.
+Their fear can trigger split-second changes that the body uses to avoid or defend against danger.
+People who have PTSD may feel frightened or stressed, even when they are not in danger.

-One avoidance symptom: Patients may avoid anything that reminds them of the traumatic occurrence such as objects, places, or events as well as feelings or thoughts related to the experience.
+Patients may avoid anything that reminds them of the traumatic occurrence such as objects, places, or events, as well as feelings or thoughts related to the experience.

 PTSD affects 3.5 percent of the U.S. adult population.
 Within that group, 36.6 percent of these cases are classified as severe.

-Looking back as adult, I have concluded that both my parents, especially my father, suffered from post traumatic stress disorder as well as other emotional problems.
-Both lived through terrible traumatic events World War 2.
+Looking back as an adult, I have concluded that both my parents, especially my father, suffered from post-traumatic stress disorder as well as other emotional problems.
+Both lived through terrible traumatic events during World War 2.

 My father spent five and a half years as a prisoner of war in a Russian camp and had to live with starvation, brutality, and the constant threat of death.
 My mother lived in Madrid when civil war broke out and in Berlin during the Russian occupation.
 I suspect that she went through some extremely traumatic events at that time.